tkenning/dev.na.bambora.com/source/docs/guides/checkout.md

 ---
-title: Checkout Form
+title: Checkout
 layout: tutorial

-summary: The Checkout Form provides you with an easy-to-use way to process payments on your site.
+summary: The Checkout form provides you with an easy-to-use way to process payments on your site.

 navigation:
     header: na.tocs.na_nav_header